jan107/ib-asio-docs-/entregables_hito_1/02-Especificación_Ontologías_Hércules/ASIO_Izertis_EspecificacionOntologiasHercules.md

 - scientific domains
 - subject areas
 - Spanish universities
+- human resources from some national university systems (Spain, Portugal and others)

 An extra vertical module, called *Spain's university staffing*, is currently located within the core ontology as instances of the class *asio:Role*, but it is currently being migrated as an independent vertical module, so other equivalent university staffing from other countries can be plugged in an easier way by replicating the provided framework and populating it with the reality of, for instance, Portugal's university staffing or France's.